monolithgoon/geoclusters-dashboard/README.md

 CLOUDINARY_URL=*****
 ```

+*To run the app in `development` mode, create a file called `development.env` in the `/server` directory, set the Node.js environment variable to `NODE_ENV=development`, and load the variables with the `dotenv` package*

+***Keep these values secure and do not expose them in public repositories.***

 ### Node Environment

 ```bash
 NODE_ENV=production
 ```
 Set the Node.js environment to "production" in your server or application configuration for production deployments.

 ### Geoclusters Dashboard
 ```bash